 Endodentists have the ability to see deep within the tooth

 Before having a tooth extracted it’s wise to have a consultation by a Endodenist.
-This is because the costs of having the tooth saved are much more affordable than the costs of having it extracted.
+This is because the average cost of having the tooth saved are much more affordable than the costs of having it extracted.

 Read more about dental implants cost and procedures on this page.